Skip to main content

 • File-based scheduled processing, also known as trigger once

-In all of these cases, you must configure your data sources to handle disaster recovery mode and to use your secondary deployment in your secondary region.
+In all of these cases, you must configure your data sources to handle DR mode and to use your secondary deployment in your secondary region.

 A stream writer stores a checkpoint with information about the data that has been processed.
 This checkpoint can contain a data location (usually cloud storage) that has to be modified to a new location to ensure a successful restart of the stream.
 For example, the source subfolder under the checkpoint might store the file-based cloud folder.